 The maximum amount payable is the difference between the cost of a ward and a private room.
-The deductible does not apply to these expenses.

 Expenses out of your province/out of Canada

 We will cover emergency services while you are outside the province where you live and out of Canada.